The Endocrine Society maintains the following Refund/Return policies:

 Submission fees for both regular and late-breaking abstracts are non-refundable.

-Questions regarding abstract submission fees, including Endocrine Society charges to credit cards one wishes to dispute, should be directed to Society Services.
+Questions regarding abstract submission fees, including Endocrine Society charges to credit cards one wishes to dispute, should be directed to Member Services.